bloodrabbit/blog/source/2016-09-28-we-re-hiring-infrastructure-automation-engineer.html.markdown

 - Good English language skills
 - Linux (mainly Ubuntu) and/or MacOS experience
-- Scripting in at least two of these languages: Ruby, Python, Bash, Go
+- Scripting in at least two languages: Ruby, Python, Bash, Go, etc.

 ##Big plus if you have experience with: